kurzw/invision-php-member-tracker/README.md

 # invision-php-member-tracker
-This is a tool which is used to track Member information from core_users
+This tool is used to record the amount of users registered on your Invision Community Forum.
 # Disclaimer:
-I made this for a community I was previously in therefore this is no longer maintained, feel free to use it for whatever you want it.
+I made this for a community I was previously in.
+Therefore this is no longer maintained, feel free to use it for whatever you want it.